Nezruceuil/sure-you-are-a-human/README.md

 # sure-you-are-a-human

 Is a fast-clicking game built in Godot,to prove you're human as fast as possible !

-There is achivements that you can get by having low scores or doing secret stuff!
+There are achivements that you can get by having low scores or doing secret stuff!

 ## About